bergesinstitute/graf-method/book-3-unit-5.md

 Twenty-first - Vigésimo/a primero/a (21º / 21ª)

-Hundred and first - Centésimo primero (101º / 101ª)
+A hundred and first - Centésimo primero (101º / 101ª)

-Hundred and twenty second - Centesimo/a vigésimo/a segundo/a (122º / 122ª)
+A hundred and twenty second - Centésimo/a vigésimo/a segundo/a (122º / 122ª)

 > *Eleventh and twelfth have an alternate version: *undécimo, duodécimo.*